Khareayushh/AI-Generation/README.md

 ## Description

 Design and develop an interactive web application that simulates the Picture Perception and Discussion Test (PPDT) for SSB (Services Selection Board) aspirants.
-The PPDT is a crucial part of the selection process, assessing the candidates' ability to perceive and analyze a given image, formulate a story based on it
+The PPDT is a crucial part of the selection process, assessing the candidates' ability to perceive and analyze a given image, formulate a story based on it.

+Providing solution with tech stack:- Nextjs, Gemini AI, and will think to implement Firebase for client specific user experience.